 You can be a foster carer if you claim state benefits

 Applications are welcome from people with any level of income, including those who claim state benefits.
-However, foster care payments may affect any means-tested benefits (such as Job Seekers Allowance).
+However, foster care payments may affect any means-tested benefits (such as Universal Credit).

-Foster caring does not count as a form of employment, as carers are not paid when they do not have a child in placement.
+As a foster carer you are considered self-employed by HMRC, as carers are not paid when they do not have a child in placement.

 Visit GOV.UK for a full explanation of how fostering may affect your benefits.

 You can be a foster carer if you smoke, use electric cigarettes or vape

 Our aim is to provide a smoke-free environment for every child in foster care.